WWF-Sweden/ITR-tool/docs/index.rst

 |image2|

-As shown above, the Python code forms the core codebase of the SBTi-Finance tool.
+As shown above, the Python code forms the core codebase of the WWF Finance tool.
 It is recommended to use the Python package if the user would like to integrate the tool in their own codebase.
 In turn, the second option is running the tool via the API if the user’s preference is to include the tool as a Microservice in their existing IT